Before being crucified, Jesus was whipped to a point of near death.

 • It was reported in non-Christian sources.
 [Forthcoming]

-Everyone involved in taking down Jesus's corpse and burying it felt that Jesus's body went lifeless (no breathing etc.).
-This is relevant because, if Jesus was still alive, the individuals handling and carrying Jesus's corpse would have inevitably heard/felt/saw Jesus breathing.
+Everyone involved in taking down Jesus's corpse, wrapping, and burying it felt that Jesus's body went lifeless (no breathing etc.).
+This is relevant because, if Jesus was still alive, the individuals handling and carrying Jesus's corpse would have inevitably heard/felt/saw Jesus breathing, pumping blood etc.

 “Tannaitic sources repeatedly emphasize that it is forbidden to treat a person as dead until it is clearly ascertained that he has expired (Semahoth I).”[Shemuel Safrai (Professor emeritus of History of Jewish People at Hebrew U.), The Jewish People in the First Century (Van Goreum Fortress Press, 1976), 773.]

 But, so what?
-Jesus was scourged nearly to death beforehand.2
+Jesus was scouraged nearly to death beforehand.2

 See: Was Jesus crucified?